 Who is Responsible for Directory Errors?

 MA organizations are responsible for provider directory accuracy.
 CMS acknowledges the complexities surrounding directory errors but emphasizes that MA organizations must comply with existing regulatory requirements.
-Additionally CMS, “strongly encourages MA organizations to institute procedures that support the ongoing accuracy of their provider directory.
+Additionally, CMS “strongly encourages MA organizations to institute procedures that support the ongoing accuracy of their provider directory.
 Therefore, the MA organization retains responsibility for data accuracy through the implementation of best practices.”

 Where can MA plans find guidance on required provider types for inclusion in directories?